Cray-HPE/docs-csm/install/redeploy_pit_node.md

 1. Upload the bootstrap information.

-    > **NOTE:** This denotes information that should always be kept together in order to fresh-install the system again.
+    > **NOTE:** This preserves information that should always be kept together in order to fresh-install the system again.

     1. Log in and set up passwordless SSH **to** the PIT node.